-Julius had reported for the British Daily Telegraph for a decade as a foreign correspondent, mostly covering wars and conflicts including Bosnia, Kosovo, Afghanistan, Iraq, Chechnya and Sierra Leone.
+Julius worked for the British Daily Telegraph for a decade as a foreign correspondent.
+He mostly covered wars including Bosnia, Kosovo, Afghanistan, Iraq, Chechnya and Sierra Leone.

-In 2002 he was posted to Moscow to cover Russia under Vladimir Putin and, while on assignment, he met Kristin, bureau chief for the Reuters News Agency, in her native Estonia.
-They lived together in Russia for several months.
+In 2002 he was posted to Moscow to write about Russia under Vladimir Putin.
+While on assignment, he met Kristin, the bureau chief for the Reuters News Agency, in her native Estonia.
+They then lived together in Russia for several months.

 Craving open spaces and a new life in the wild, Kristin and Julius decided to move to Canada.
-After a chance visit while driving across British Columbia they fell in love with Grizzly Bear Ranch and borrowed from relatives and banks to raise the money for a down-payment.
+After a chance visit while driving across British Columbia they fell in love with Grizzly Bear Ranch.

 Each year Julius and Kristin take in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.

-In the autumn guests come from all over the world to watch the valley’s grizzly bears fishing for salmon.
+In the autumn guests come from all over the world to stay with us and view grizzly bears.

 Many guests return to Grizzly Bear Ranch, some more than once, and availability often books up early.